1DSAG/UI5-Best-Practice/docs/mvc/dataBinding.markdown

 nav_order: 2
 ---

-# Make use Data Binding
+# Make use of Data Binding

 Instead of manipulating the behavior of your control